Russian propaganda increased after 2016 U.S. election: Senate committee

 The panel recommended that Congress consider new laws requiring disclosure of who pays for election-related online advertising.
 It also said social media companies, which have come under fire for allowing propaganda to flourish, should share more information about what they find on their platforms.

-Reporting by Joseph Menn in San Francisco; Editing by Dan Grebler
+Reporting by Joseph Menn in San Francisco, additional reporting by Jonathan Landay in Washington; Editing by Dan Grebler and Cynthia Osterman